Background in law

 Scientific interpretation and evaluation of evidence

-Interfaces of forensic science, the law, academic science, and the general public
+Interfaces of forensic science, the law, academic science and the general public

-Reasoning with evidence in cases Key words: principles of forensic science; interpretation of evidence; science and the law; logical framework; evidential strength; case assessment and interpretation; contextual bias; areas of expertise; role of expert in judicial system.
+Reasoning with evidence in cases Key words: principles of forensic science; interpretation of evidence; science and the law; logical framework; evidential strength; case assessment and interpretation; contextual information; areas of expertise; role of expert in judicial system.

 Objectives of the course

 Improve your knowledge of the possibilities and limitations of forensic science for investigative and evaluative purposes;